decentldotland/ANS/utils/FAQS.md

 # ar.page.faq

 ## What is ANS?

-Arweave Names Service combines a decentralized domains naming service and a decentralized Gravatar-like protocol into a new protocol called ANS.
-[Learn more about ANS](https://github.com/decentldotland/ANS).
+Arweave Names Service (ANS) is a hybrid protocol of social metadata and a web3 Domain Names Service (DNS), built on top of the Arweave network.
+ANS is the first identity layer of the permaweb, integrated with ViewBlock.io

 ## What is ar.page?

-[ar.page](https://ar.page) is a web app that renders your ANS metadata in a page displaying your profile's data, and aggregates a feed of your activities over the Arweave network (Ardrive, Koii, Permacast, etc).
+[ar.page](https://ar.page) is a web app that renders your ANS metadata in a page displaying your profile's data, and aggregates a feed of your activities over the Arweave network (ArDrive, Koii, Permacast, etc).

 ## How can I access my profile?
 simply head to `your_domain.ar.page`!